nthacker/Azure-Databricks-Labs/README.md

 # Project Description

-These labs are designed to get you started with Azure Databricks and spark.Azure Databricks is an Apache Spark-based analytics platform optimized for the Microsoft Azure cloud services platform.
+These labs are designed to help you to understand how to use Azure Databricks for multiple scenarios, including:
+Azure Databricks is an Apache Spark-based big data analytics and machine learning framework optimized for the Microsoft Azure Cloud.
 Databricks is integrated with Azure to provide one-click setup, streamlined workflows, and an interactive workspace that enables collaboration between data scientists, data engineers, and business analysts.

-The detailed explaination of each and every notebook is given below:
+This repository consists of 6 labs that are designed to help you to understand how to use Azure Databricks for multiple use cases, including:

+Analysis of structured and unsstructed data.
+Analysis of streaming data.
+Machine Learning

+The 6 labs are implemented 6 independent Databricks Notebooks and are described below.

 #### Lab-01 Data Engineering: